pixelsdb/pixels/docs/INSTALL.md

 and point it to the `etc/hadoop` directory under the home of Hadoop.
 Pixels will read the Hadoop configuration files `core-site.xml` and `hdfs-site.xml` from this directory.

+> Note:
-> Note that some default ports used by Hadoop
+> (1) Some default ports used by Hadoop
 > may conflict with the default ports used by Trino.
 In this case, modify the default port configuration
 > of either system.
+> (2) Hadoop 2.7.x and 3.3.x are not compatible with high-version JDKs such as JDK 17.
+Please configure
+> Hadoop to use JDK 8.

 ## Install Trino
 Trino is the recommended query engine that works with Pixels.
 Currently, Pixels is compatible with Trino-405.